 Reflecting and Thinking

-Today's chapter contains five narratives or paragraphs.
-Jesus demonstrates that he is Lord of the Sabbath by healing the man with a withered hand; Jesus is identified as God's chosen servant who fulfills Isaiah's prophecy by the power of God's Spirit; Jesus answers the charge of the Pharisees that he is empowered by Beelzebub; Jesus addresses the Pharisee's desire for a sign; and then speaks about his mother and brothers.
-In Matthew's Gospel, the identity of Jesus is never far away, always in the near background.
+Today's chapter contains five paragraphs.
+Jesus demonstrates that he is Lord of the Sabbath by healing the man with a withered hand; Jesus is identified as God's chosen servant who fulfills Isaiah's prophecy by the power of God's Spirit; Jesus answers the charge of the Pharisees that he is empowered by Beelzebub; Jesus addresses the Pharisees' desire for a sign; and then he speaks about his mother and brothers.
+In Matthew's Gospel, the identity of Jesus is never far from view, it is always in the near background.
 That Jesus fulfills Isaiah's prophecy concerning God's chosen servant--loved, a source of delight to God, Spirit-filled and Spirit-empowered to proclaim justice and hope--provides an obvious contrast to the accusations and challenges of the Jewish leaders.

 Jesus is a teacher of a different sort, especially when compared to the average Jewish rabbi or teacher.
-He not only taught; he healed.
+Jesus not only taught; he healed.
 He taught with authority.
 He taught with compassion.
 He taught to make life easier, not harder.
 He focused on the heart, not external actions, and presented a different model for life.
-He demanded spiritual relationships over physical and internal heart change over external adherence to the law.
-One's life must be more than vacuum--life is to be filled with goodness and mercy, wisdom and value.
-One cannot be content to evacuate all evil.
+He exalted spiritual relationships over physical, and internal heart change over external adherence to the law.
+One's life must be more than a vacuum where nothing bad exists--life is to be filled with goodness and mercy, wisdom and value.
+One cannot be content to evacuate all the evil.
 One must stand for goodness and truth.
 Justice and victory and hope can spring forth in no other way.